 - First-Year Essay: for a submission to qualify, it should be a research-based essay produced by a first-year student in a writing intensive course.
 Send one unpublished selection.

 - Poetry: send a batch of 3 unpublished poems in a single document.

 - Hybrid: for a submission to qualify, it should cross genres or alter a genre.
 Examples include: flash fiction, flash non-fiction, prose poetry, image/text, lyric essays, drabbles, etc… Send one unpublished selection.

 - Short Story: send one unpublished selection between 1000-7000 words.

-- Creative Nonfiction: this category is for essays that are artfully concerned with language, character development, and story—all employed in order to present factually accurate prose about real people and events.
+- Personal Essay/Creative Nonfiction: this category is for essays that are artfully concerned with language, character development, and story—all employed in order to present factually accurate prose about real people and events.
 Send one unpublished selection between 1000-5000 words.

-- Nonfiction: this category includes research-based writing—any essay that privileges empirical and/or informational writing.
+- Critical Writing: this category includes research-based writing—any essay that privileges empirical and/or informational writing.
 This can also include public essays, argument, and essays on criticism, science, nature, to name a few.
 Send one unpublished selection between 1000-5000 words.

 - Feature/Magazine: for submissions that are journalistic features for magazines and newspapers, whether print or online.
 Send one selection.
 Submissions may have been published in the last year.

 - Humor/Satire: for submissions in the comedic of satiric mode, including forms such as monologue, parody, caricature, and irony.
 Send one selection.